ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_model_evaluation.rst

 ~~~~~~~~~~~~~~~

 A list of all possible configuration options that can be specified in the
-recipe is given for each diagnostic individually (see previous section).
+recipe is given for each diagnostic individually (see links given for the
+available diagnostics in the previous section).

 Variables
 ---------

-Any, but the variables' number of dimensions should match the ones expected by each plot.
+Any, but the variables' number of dimensions should match the ones expected by
+each diagnostic (see links given for the available diagnostics in the previous
+section).

 Example plots